cfengine/documentation/guide/installation-and-configuration/upgrading.markdown

 4. Use `cf-promises` to verify that the policy runs with {{site.cfengine.branch}}, by running `cf-promises /root/{{site.cfengine.branch}}/masterfiles/promises.cf` and `cf-promises /root/{{site.cfengine.branch}}/masterfiles/update.cf`.
 5. Use `cf-promises` to verify that the policy runs with you previous version of CFEngine (e.g. 3.7), by running the same commands as above on a node with that CFEngine version.
 6. The merged masterfiles should now be based on the {{site.cfengine.branch}} framework, include your policies and work on both the version you are upgrading from and with {{site.cfengine.branch}}.

+## Upgrade from 3.6

+As 3.6 policy is not compatible with {{site.cfengine.branch}} some additional steps must be performed to fulfill the upgrade procedure.

+1. Beginning with version 3.9 the [Masterfiles Policy Framework][The Policy Framework] defaults to the new packages promise implementation for inventory of [packages installed][packagesmatching()] and [packages updates][packageupdatesmatching()].
+See [package_inventory] in body common control for details on modifying the default sources for package inventory.
+   There are `body common control` `package_inventory` and `package_module` attributes which are  not recognized by versions 3.6 and earlier.
+   While upgrading from 3.6.x make sure that both are commented, so that existing 3.6.x hosts can communicate with the {{site.cfengine.branch}} hub and can validate policy.
+   After migrating all the clients to the newest CFEngine version, make sure that both previously commented parameters are uncommented so that the new package promise can be used as the default one.

 ## Prepare Client upgrade (all versions)